 Bank Reconciliation

-When an accounting team receives monthly statements, they need to check with internal records to ensure accuracy.
-This process is known as bank reconciliation and helps businesses detect any discrepancies in their accounts.
+When an accounting team receives monthly statements, they must verify the accuracy against internal records.
+This process, known as bank reconciliation, helps businesses identify any discrepancies in their accounts.

 Cash Reconciliation